-- 1. A member of the ODU laboratory staff will meet with DEQ's field team once every 1-2 year period to ensure there is consistency between agencies in the collections.
-The QA/QC performance comparisons of the plankton samples will also be conducted and checked for errors in taxa identification and/or their cell counts, under the direction of the PI and/or laboratory supervisor on 5% of the samples.
+1. A member of the ODU laboratory staff will meet with DEQ's field team once every 1-2 year period to ensure there is consistency between agencies in the collections.
+The QA/QC performance comparisons of the plankton samples will also be conducted and checked for errors in taxa identification and/or their cell counts, under the direction of the PI and/or laboratory supervisor on ca.5% of the samples.
 This assures that the identity of any species identified by the first examiner will be directly observed and verified, and that the species cell counts of species identified can be compared.
 Upon completion of sample analyses, the raw data sheets are reviewed for possible code or mathematical errors before data entry takes place, and are filed in the laboratory.
-In a similar fashion 5% of the concentrated samples will be re-analyzed in house for data comparison checks. - 2.
-The laboratory protocol will be under the supervision of the principal investigator and the phytoplankton laboratory supervisor.
+In a similar fashion ca. 5% of the concentrated samples will be re-analyzed in house for data comparison checks.

+3. The laboratory protocol will be under the supervision of the principal investigator and the phytoplankton laboratory supervisor.
 A review of raw data sheets, etc. will be done monthly.
-There will also be close interaction between the PI and personnel from the Old Dominion University Phytoplankton Laboratory with those from Morgan State University conducting monitoring studies on the phytoplankton of the upper Chesapeake Bay.
-These interactions include decisions on any new species identification, exchange of data, and other collaborative work.